 Federal and state labor laws do not require employers to give a severance payout upon the termination of employment.
-If you have been terminated for an illegal reason, you should contact the experienced attorneys at Jacobson & Rooks, LLC.
+If you have been terminated for an illegal reason, you should contact the experienced attorneys at the Law Firm of Morgan Rooks PC.
 They will work with you to obtain a severance, to avoid litigation.
 Their attorneys will devise a well-thought-out negotiation strategy to maximize severance pay.
-Get the most out of your severance deal by following these expert tips from your Burlington County severance lawyers at the law firm of Jacobson & Rooks, LLC.
+Get the most out of your severance deal by following these expert tips from your New Jersey severance lawyers at the Law Firm of Morgan Rooks PC.

 Seek Legal Help Immediately

 Severance deals contain a lot of fine print and jargon that an average person might have difficulty understanding.
 Consulting an experienced severance agreement lawyer is worth your time and effort.
 Your attorney will sift through all of the paperwork, advise you if anything is missing, and help you make the most persuasive case possible.

 If you have a written employment contract, always review it, along with any official severance policy your employer has available to you.
 This way you can make sure you are getting what you are entitled to.
 Contact the Camden County severance agreement lawyers at the Law Firm of Morgan Rooks PC, to see if you are entitled to a severance agreement in connection with your written employment contract.